SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Data providers in both places (e.g. sunpy writes a client, but then it becomes available on VSO what should be done?)
     * VSO could be the institutional contact before we develop a client - support and assist in this as they have those relationships with instrument teams/providers

 * How should the VSO be contacted?
-Whats the best way to message the VSO with an example?
+What is is the best way to message the VSO with an example?
     * VSO chat?
 Stuart and Will currently on the VSO chat
     * However the sunpy developers chat is also a place monitored
     * The shared chat system works well!